 Figure: Paul Tucker; Miss Kelly Jean Ponder, Miss Wool of America; and Aly El-Sheikh tour Nelson Building.
 Circa: 1970-71 NCSU Archives

-In his spare time, Paul collected many various “things”.
+In his spare time, Paul collected many “things”.
 He collection was diverse.
-Who else would collect dynamite blasting caps, miner’s lamps, and the minerals, crystals and gems that others collected?
+Who else would collect dynamite blasting caps, miner’s lamps, as well as the minerals, crystals and gems that others collected?
 He loved Jugtown Pottery, eastern NC duck decoys, old maps, coins and tokens.
 His love for minerals and “rocks” in general surely led to his interest in fossils and actually traveling to digs in the western states.
 A large portion of his best NC gems and minerals were loaned to the NC Museum of Natural Sciences for an exhibit in 2005.
 When several of his friends including Perry Grady stopped by to see the exhibit, they saw no evidence of his name.
 Of course, it was “Anonymous Donor”.
 Dr. Tucker wanted no notoriety; he just wanted to share.
 The Museum is now the proud owner of his collection of NC gems and minerals.
 He never brought them home after the exhibit closed.
 (1)

 Figure: Frank Hyne, NC Museum of Natural Sciences, left, with Paul on a fossil dig in Wyoming.
-Courtesy of Lynn Tucker
+Photo Courtesy of Lynn Tucker

 - Five US Patents: 4,909,976 (1990); 5,149,480 (1992); 5,171, 504 (1992); 5,268,133 (1993); 5,405,696 (1995) jointly with others.